 1) Download the ‘USB Serial Driver’ software for Mac from here.
 A ZIP file will download, uncompress this, and open the .pkg file inside it to install the driver.
 You will probably get an ‘unidentified developer’ error when you do this, so you might have to right-click the installer and choose ‘Open’ from the menu to get around the error.
 You need to restart your Mac after installing this.

-3) Start LoadMyTracks and choose ‘GlobalSat GH-625’ from the menu at the top of the window (the SpoQ is technically the same as this, apparently), and choose ‘usbserial’ from the menu in the centre of the screen.
+3) Start LoadMyTracks and choose ‘GlobalSat GH-625’ from the menu at the top of the window, and choose ‘usbserial’ from the menu in the centre of the screen.
 It should look like this:

 4) To get the data transfer to work when you click ‘Acquire’ you need to have the watch on, and have chosen ‘Connect to PC’ from the menu you see when you press the ‘PG’ button on the left of the watch.
 This will download a GPX or KML file to your Mac, and you can then import this data into whatever program you use to analyse tracks – TrailRunner remains my favourite, and indeed in TrailRunner LoadMyTracks can be added as a Helper Application.

 Please note: this is not a review of the functions of the watch itself!
 Many of those – in German – can be found here.
-My short experience with the watch, albeit using just time, distance and pace functions, is that it works very well and the battery life is good.
+My short experience with the watch, albeit using just time, distance and pace functions, is that it works very well and the battery life is good (and is still good after 3 years!).
 It even finds satellites very swiftly.
 My only slight critique is that the watch itself is very large, although not heavy or uncomfortable.